Pradeep-1496/Skull_cursor/README.md

 <h1 align="center">Custom Cursor CSS </h1>
 <ul align="center">
   <li>This repository demonstrates how to create a custom cursor for your website using CSS and JavaScript, specifically featuring a skull design.</li>
+  <li>This unique cursor enhances user interaction and adds a fun element to your web application.</li>
+  <li>If you like this project, please give it a ⭐ star to show your support!</li>
 </ul>
-<p align="center">This unique cursor enhances user interaction and adds a fun element to your web application.</p>
 <p align="center">If you like this project, please give it a ⭐ star to show your support!</p>